msikma/Easy3DS/readme.md

 * [`bannertool`](https://github.com/Steveice10/bannertool/releases)
 * [`3dstool`](https://github.com/dnasdw/3dstool/releases)
 * [`makerom`](https://github.com/profi200/Project_CTR/releases)
-* the RPG Maker RTP files (2000 or 2003; unless your games don't need the RTP to run)
+* the appropriate RPG Maker RTP files (unless your games don't need the RTP to run)

 This script has no Python dependencies other than the standard library.

 The EasyRPG ELF file can be found [on the EasyRPG CI server](https://ci.easyrpg.org/job/player-3ds/); or use [this direct link to the latest build](https://ci.easyrpg.org/job/player-3ds/lastSuccessfulBuild/artifact/builds/3ds/easyrpg-player.elf.zip).

-Unfortunately I can't link to the RTP files directly as they can't be distributed legally.
-The EasyRPG project has been working on an [RTP replacement](https://github.com/EasyRPG/RTP) that is still in progress.

 ### Usage